-Welcome to Coordinated Care!
-This contract has been prepared by us to help explain your coverage.
-Please refer to this contract whenever you require medical services.
-It describes how to access medical care, what health services are covered by us, and what portion of the health care costs you will be required to pay.
+Welcome to Ambetter from Coordinated Care!
+This Contract has been prepared by us to help explain your coverage.
+Please refer to this Contract whenever you require medical services.
+It describes:

+- How to access medical care.

+- What health services are covered by us.

+- What portion of the health care costs you will be required to pay.

-This contract, the application, and any amendments or riders attached shall constitute the entire contract under which covered services and supplies are provided or paid for by us.
+This Contract, the Schedule of Benefits, the application as submitted to the Exchange, and any amendments or riders attached shall constitute the entire Contract under which Covered Services and supplies are provided or paid for by us.

-This contract should be read and re-read in its entirety.
-Since many of the provisions of this contract are interrelated, you should read the entire contract to get a full understanding of your coverage.
-Many words used in the contract have special meanings and are defined for you.
+This Contract should be read and re-read in its entirety.
+Since many of the provisions of this Contract are interrelated, you should read the entire Contract to get a full understanding of your coverage.
+Many words used in the Contract have special meanings and are defined for you.
 Refer to these definitions in the Definitions section for the best understanding of what is being stated.
-This contract also contains exclusions, so please be sure to read this contract carefully.
+This Contract also contains exclusions, so please be sure to read this Contract carefully.

-How To Contact Us Coordinated Care 1145 Broadway, Suite 300 Tacoma, WA 98402
+How to Contact Us

+Coordinated Care 1145 Broadway, Suite 300 Tacoma, WA 98402